hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 CouchDB is enabled as the state database by changing the ``stateDatabase`` configuration option from goleveldb to CouchDB.
 Additionally, the ``couchDBAddress`` needs to configured to point to the CouchDB to be used by the peer.
-The username and password properties should be populated with an admin username and password if CouchDB is configured with a username and password.
+The username and password properties should be populated with an admin username and password.
 Additional options are provided in the ``couchDBConfig`` section and are documented in place.
 Changes to the *core.yaml* will be effective immediately after restarting the peer.